GhostlyDark/EMG/README.md

 ./compile.sh [threads] [electron]
 ```

-Use 8 threads for the building process and grab Electron v22.3.13:
+Limit the building process to one thread and grab Electron v22.3.18:

 ```
-./compile.sh 8 v22.3.13
+./compile.sh 1 v22.3.18
 ```